pilaf/webliero-faq/README.md

 * Up/Down arrows to aim
 * A/S/D are your default keys to shoot, jump, and show weapon, respectively
 * Press show weapon + arrow (left or right) to switch weapons
-* Press show weapon + jump to shoot the grapple hook
+* Press show weapon + jump to shoot the ninja rope
 * To dig through dirt, tap C, or alternatively, hold the forward arrow key while tapping backward arrow

 Additional keys:

 * Hold the tab key to view the player scores
 * Press enter to open the chat window

+### What are some lesser known tips on Liero controls?

+* You can shorten/lengthen the ninja rope by holding the show weapon key and pressing up/down
+* You can make missiles go faster by pressing the up key
+* On steeply sloped surfaces (i.e. ramps) you can quickly gain vertical speed by repeatedly tapping the jump key while walking towards the ramp

 ## Game modes